 Baobab: This tree has been revered for centuries and holds great spiritual significance in Africa and Australia. it's believed to be the gateway to the afterlife.
 This tree is often known as the Tree of Life because of its ability to store huge quantities of water.

 Black Elder: The elder was grown in gardens to bring good fortune and to offer protection.
-It's also known for its healing, medicinal properties, and the flowers are used to make tea for treating sinus problems.
+It's also known for its healing, and medicinal properties and the flowers are used to make tea for treating sinus problems.
 The berries are known for their anti-viral properties.

 How I Use Trees to Help Me and Others Heal